SorenMV/rob1b217/README.md

 This is the code we will use.

-## go_to_point_csa:

-This is a simplified version of the code, may be good for understanding ROS concepts as well as the coordinate frame.

 ## Running the code on the turtlebot (Remember to source the workspace!)

 Step 1.
 Run a roscore by typing `roscore` in the terminal.